A British woman has been conned out of hundreds of thousands of pounds by a fraudster who pretended to be actor Jason Statham.

 The report also showed that the average age of a romance fraud victim is 50 and that 63% of dating fraud victims are female who lose twice as much on average than males.

-It is thought that these numbers do not accurately represent the true scale of the problem, as most victims feel embarrassed or ashamed to have fallen victim and never report it to the authorities.
+It is thought that these numbers do not accurately represent the true scale of the problem, as most victims feel embarrassed or humiliated to have fallen victim and never report it to the authorities.

 Action Fraud recommend the following tips to avoid romance scams: